apache/openwhisk-cli/README.md

 system is Mac, and the CPU architecture is amd64, the binary and its compressed package can also be found under `bin/mac/amd64/`.

 OpenWhisk CLI(`wsk`) is produced in a Docker container during the build process which is copied from the Docker container to the local file system in the following directory: bin.
-This binary will be platform specific, it will only run on the operating system, and CPU architecture that matches the build machine.
+This binary will be platform specific, it will only run on the operating system, and CPU architecture that matches the build

-If you would like to build the binaries available for all the operating systems and architectures, run the following
+If you would like to build the binaries available for all the operating systems and architectures, run the following command:
-command:

 ```
 $ ./gradlew buildBinaries -PcrossCompile=true